DanOPT/ansible-role-ifw/README.md

 Ansible Role for Icinga for Windows
 ===================================

-A simple role to install and configure Icinga for Windows agents assigned to an unique parent defined in group_vars/<zone-name> and Inventory.
+A simple role to install and configure Icinga for Windows agents assigned to an unique parent and zone defined in group_vars/<zone-name> and Inventory.

 Requirements
 ------------